 Forests cover more than 75 per cent of the land area of Finland.
 Measured by the proportional share of forest land, Finland is the most forested country in Europe.
 A total of 20.3 million hectares is available for wood production, 61 per cent of this is privately owned.

 In the past decades the volume of wood harvested has been clearly below the growth, which means that the wood resources keep growing.
-Today they are about 2.3 billion cubic metres.
+In 2019, total roundwood removal was about 73.3 billion cubic metres.
 Finland has the fifth largest wood resources in Europe, after Russia, France, Sweden and Germany.